-For the safety of our students and staff, we do not allow guests for lunch or recess.
+For the safety of our students, we do not allow parents to come to lunch or recess.
 We want lunch and recess to be a place where students interact safely with each other.
+Lunchtime is an important time for students to socialize with their peers.
 If you wish to visit a class, please get permission from the teacher and inform the office beforehand.
 When you arrive, please check in at the office and sign out when leaving.
-We require all visitors who enter our building to be screened with our visitor management screener.
-All visitors, without exception, will need a driver's license or ID to obtain a badge that will allow you to visit our students and staff.
-For the privacy of our students and families we ask that you do not take pictures of other students while visiting Tiger Elementary.
+We require all visitors who enter our building to be screened with our visitor management screening system.
+Visitors will scan their driver's license or State Issued ID and print a badge.
+For the privacy of our students and families we ask that you do not take pictures of other students while visiting Park Elementary.
 Visitors should not take pictures or videos of other children or employees unless attending an event that is open to the public (i.e. musical or PE Fun Day).
 Any adult picking up a child must provide identification upon request.
 Under no circumstances will children be released to a person who is unauthorized, under the age of 18, intoxicated or suspected of abuse.
-School age children not enrolled at Tiger Elementary are not permitted to visit during the instructional day.
+School age children not enrolled at Park Elementary are not permitted to visit during the instructional day.
 Extended visits by relatives or family friends are not permitted and are disruptive to the classroom.
+If you would like to meet your child in school at the end of the day, you must wait for your child by the office.